threefoldtecharchive/tfgrid_monitoring_bot/README.md

 # tfgrid monitoring bot

-This is a bot to monitor the balance in accounts and send warnings if it is under some limit.
+This is a bot to monitor the balance in accounts and send warnings if it is under some threshold.

 ## How to start